 MCT (medium-chain triglycerides) oil, which is typically made from coconut oil, is a popular keto ingredient for many recipes.

-It’s been found to boost your body’s ability to produce ketones, and therefore it’s an excellent way of helping you remain in ketosis.
+It’s been found to boost your body’s ability to produce ketones!
+Therefore, it’s an excellent way of helping you remain in ketosis.

 MCT oil is different in its appearance compared to coconut oil.